-Pin and save this infographic as a reminder:
+Mark this page and save this infographic as a reminder for how to superset:

 No food… no muscles… no metabolism.

 Those are the facts.
-So, yes you need to eat and plan.
+So, yes you need to eat and plan what to eat.
 That is the downfall for many of us.
 We fail to plan and you know the rest, we plan to fail.
 My friend, Leanne Ely, has a simple solution.
 In fact, she’s literally savingdinner.com.
 Go visit her site to get recipes that fit you whether you’re Paleo, vegan, or more traditional.
 She’s got you covered.

 Flip of the Day:

-It’s all about the quality of exercise, not the quantity.
+It’s about the quality of your exercise, not the quantity.